Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Trouble with memory and concentration

 Other side effects might also be possible with certain medicines.

 Talk with your health care provider about what to expect from your specific treatment.
 Some of the side effects can be prevented or treated.
 For example:

-Weight-bearing exercise and medication can help decrease bone loss.
+Weight-bearing exercise and medicine can help decrease bone loss.

 Regular exercise can help prevent weight gain and muscle loss.
 It can also help prevent depression and feeling tired.

 Talk with your health care team about any side effects you have.

 Copyright © 2015 Baylor Scott & White Health.
 All Rights Reserved. |